flitzpiepe93/logstructor/README.md

 logger.info("Hello structured world", excited=True)
 ```

-And that’s it — your logs are now automatically enriched with context and structured fields, making them up to 10× more useful for debugging, analysis, and monitoring.
+That’s it — structured logs with context, ready for debugging and monitoring.

 ## Why Developers Love It